melonmanchan/express-caniuse/README.md

 ```

-If the locale could not be determined or the user-agent header was missing,
+If the browser could not be determined due to missing/unknown user-agent
-`req.capabilities` will be an empty object.
+header, `req.capabilities` will be an empty object.

 ## License